-It is anticipated the USEPA will determine that the SNJ-Phila. nonattainment area attained the daily 35 $\mu$ g/m NAAQS during the 2008 to 2010 monitoring period.
+It is anticipated the USEPA will determine that the SNJ-Phila. nonattainment area attained the daily 35 $\mu$ g/m3 NAAQS during the 2008 to 2010 monitoring period.
 The State believes that the 2007 inventory is an appropriate and representative inventory to use as a surrogate attainment inventory for the 2008 inventory for the SNJ-Phila. nonattainment area for the daily standard for several reasons discussed as follows:

-- The 2007 inventory is the most comprehensive inventory developed by states in the region for SIP purposes; - The monitors in the SNJ-Phila. nonattainment area showed compliance with the 35 μg/m daily standard during the 2007-2009 monitoring period.
+- The 2007 inventory is the most comprehensive inventory developed by states in the region for SIP purposes; - The monitors in the SNJ-Phila. nonattainment area showed compliance with the 35 μg/m3 daily standard during the 2007-2009 monitoring period.
 However, sampling errors resulted in incomplete data for 2007 in the SNJ-Phila, which was not able to be addressed through data substitution and statistical analysis.
-Incomplete data also existed for the 2008-2010 monitoring period, but was able to be addressed through data substitution and statistical analysis. - The monitors in the New Jersey portion of the SNJ-Phila. nonattainment area showed compliance with the 35 μg/m daily standard during the 2007-2009 monitoring period. - The 2007 and 2008 emission inventories are comparable, as demonstrated by a comparison of NJDEP/MARAMA's 2007 inventory with USEPA's 2008 National Emissions Inventory (NEI) included in Appendix IX;
+Incomplete data also existed for the 2008-2010 monitoring period, but was able to be addressed through data substitution and statistical analysis; - The monitors in the New Jersey portion of the SNJ-Phila. nonattainment area showed compliance with the 35 μg/m3 daily standard during the 2007-2009 monitoring period. - The 2007 and 2008 emission inventories are comparable, as demonstrated by a comparison of NJDEP/MARAMA's 2007 inventory with USEPA's 2008 National Emissions Inventory (NEI) included in Appendix IX; - The 2008 USEPA NEI has also been included in this SIP for New Jersey's multi-state SNJ-Phila. nonattainment area in Appendix IX; A comparison of the 2008 and 2025 inventories, as demonstrated in Appendix IX, shows that emissions will continue to decrease between 2008 and 2025 for PM2.5 and its

-&lt;sup>39 2017 Data obtained from the 2017/2020 Emission Inventory for Regional Air Quality Modeling in the Northeast/Mid-Atlantic Region, Version 3.3, prepared by MARAMA and dated January 23, 2012.
+&lt;sup>47 2017 Data obtained from the 2017/2020 Emission Inventory for Regional Air Quality Modeling in the Northeast/Mid-Atlantic Region, Version 3.3, prepared by MARAMA and dated January 23, 2012.
 USEPA memorandum dated March 2, 2012, entitled Implementation Guidance for the 2006 24-Hour Fine Particle (PM2.5) National Ambient Air Quality Standards (NAAQS), from Stephen D. Page, Director, Office of Air Quality Planning and Standards, to Regional Air Directors.